anstmichaels/emopt/README.md

 ## References
 The methods employed by EMOpt are described in:

-A. Michaels and E. Yablonovitch, “Gradient-Based Inverse Electromagnetic Design Using Continuously-Smoothed Boundaries,” Arxiv (2017).
+Andrew Michaels and Eli Yablonovitch, "Leveraging continuous material averaging for inverse electromagnetic design," Opt.
+Express 26, 31717-31737 (2018)